Colin Beck (rugby union)

-Jacobus Johannes 'Colin' Beck (born 27 March 1959 in the Strand, Western Cape, South Africa) is a former South African rugby union player.
+Jacobus Johannes 'Colin' Beck (born 27 March 1959) is a South African former rugby union player.

 Playing career

 Provincial career

 Beck started his career at the University of Stellenbosch in 1977 when he played for the Maties under–19 side.
 He made his senior provincial debut in April 1980 for Western Province as a replacement against the touring South American Jaguars.
 Beck had a very successful 1982 season, when he was the top scorer in all provincial matches in South Africa with 225 points and in the Currie Cup with 149 points.
 As a result of his performance he was nominated for Player of the Year.
 Beck suffered a severe knee injury in 1983, which kept him out of rugby for more than a year.
 On his return in 1985 he struggled to regain his previous form and his last provincial match was on 18 May 1985 against Transvaal at Newlands.